 - Presence of subscribers through video-conferencing: The Act specifies that a chit will be drawn in the presence of at least two subscribers.
 The Bill seeks to allow these subscribers to join via video-conferencing.

 - Foreman’s commission: Under the Act, the ‘foreman’ is responsible for managing the chit fund.
 He is entitled to a maximum commission of 5% of the chit amount.
 The Bill seeks to increase the commission to 7%.
+Further, the Bill allows the foreman a right to lien against the credit balance from subscribers.

 - Application of the Act: Currently, the Act does not apply to: (i) any chit started before it was enacted, and (ii) any chit (or multiple chits being managed by the same foreman) where the amount is less than Rs 100.
 The Bill removes the limit of Rs 100, and allows the state governments to specify the base amount over which the provisions of the Act will apply.